 - Go to Action > All Tasks, and You will see options shrink and expand.

 - This feature is safe but still use it with caution.

 #6 How to speed up SATA hard drives in Vista

-Windows Vista by default does not enable advanced write caching feature of SATA hard drives.
+Windows Vista, by default, does not enable the advanced write caching feature of SATA hard drives.
 Here are the steps you can do by enabling it.